Romisaahamdy93/monty/README.md

-partner 1 is here
+partner 1 is here.
-partner 2 is here
+partner 2 is here.